John Davis (pitcher, born 1883)

-John Barton Davis (July 13, 1883 - October 7, 1946) was a Negro leagues pitcher for several years before the founding of the first Negro National League.
+John Barton Davis (July 13, 1883 - October 7, 1946) was an American Negro leagues pitcher for several years before the founding of the first Negro National League.

+Biography

 A 1907 St. Paul newspaper paper noted that Davis and fellow St. Paul Colored Gophers pitcher Clarence Lytle both had No-hitter games to their credit.

 During World War I, when Davis registered for selective service and the draft, he listed he was working for International Harvester as a "dirt shaper" operator (which may have been a road grader).
 It also listed that he was married to Lizzie Davis.

 Davis died in St. Paul, Minnesota in 1946 at the age of 63.